-The summer 2019 program took place June 3 — August 9, 2019.
-Please stay tuned for information regarding the 2020 summer program.
+The summer 2020 program will take place June 1— August 7.
+Please stay tuned for information regarding the 2020 summer program application.

 Undergraduate students will be enlisted to investigate new engineering technologies for constructing and mimicking tissues and organs.
 Example projects include blood-brain-barrier-on-a-chip, cancer cell microenvironment and migration on a chip, 3D printing and microsystems for extracellular vesicle biomanufacturing, molecular signaling in a gut-on-a-chip model, and 3D-printed scaffolds for improved tissue regeneration.
 Each research project will be a collaboration between the University of Maryland and the U.S. Food and Drug Administration (FDA), making this Research Experience for Undergraduates unlike any other available in the country.

-The summer 2019 program application is now closed.
+The summer 2020 program application will open soon.
 Please stay tuned for announcements regarding the deadline to apply to this Research Experience for Undergraduates (REU) program for next year.
 Students are strongly encouraged to apply ahead of the deadline as admissions will be processed on a rolling basis.

 Innovations in cell and tissue engineering - in particular, through additive biomanufacturing and organ-on-chip models - promise to lead to fundamental shifts in health care.
 The University of Maryland's Fischell Department of Bioengineering features leaders in the fields of engineering and microsystems, and has pioneered new approaches to tissue engineering with 3D printing technologies and integrated microsystems.
 This REU site offers undergraduates the opportunity to learn the fundamentals and the techniques to contribute to the future of cell and tissue engineering.